jklug34/Cardiomegaly-Deep-Learning-Image-Classification/README.md

 An enlarged heart can be seen on a chest x-ray.
 Utilized over 112,000 chest x-ray images from more than 30,000 unique patients from a deidentified NIH database.
 https://www.kaggle.com/nih-chest-xrays/data

 A deep learning model that classifies cardiomegaly was trained.
 It used a VGG16 model trained on ImageNet data and retrained it on grayscale chest x-ray images.
-Additionally, an attention model was used to mask unimportant parts of the image facillitating learning for an enlarged heart.
+Additionally, an attention model was used to mask unimportant parts of the image facilitating learning for an enlarged heart.

 ### Example data frame